jido/Arcadam/README.md

 ```

 Styles can be combined.
 Any style can be used in the middle of a word by
-doubling the format markers, except for superscript and subscript which
+doubling the format markers (loose formatting), except for superscript and subscript which
 don't require doubling.
+Single format markers are applied first then
+loose format markers, from left to right.
+Format markers cannot cross a
+boundary.

 Example: